 “I really enjoy the literature and culture courses, such as one on popular culture.
 Every week we discuss a film or a TV series, such as the original British version of House of Cards, for example.
 Viewers often don’t realise what a series like this says about British culture.”

 “It’s so rewarding to witness how students can be moved by literature.
 In the first year, for example, we read Wise Blood (1952) by American author Flannery O’Connor.
 It’s an absurdist novel with grotesque characters, and it poses rather a substantial challenge.”

 In order to successfully pass all of the courses, you can expect to spend approximately 40 hours a week on the three-year full-time English Language and Culture programme.
 This includes an average of 15 hours reserved for lectures and tutorials.
 The remainder is intended for independent study.
 The programme can also be completed part-time with the same contents but a longer duration.

 All our lecturers will encourage you to follow your curiosity, while challenging you on an intellectual level.
 To this end, our programme includes lectures and tutorials, as well as individual and group assignments.
 During the lectures, the lecturer discusses specific topics, which are tackled and further elaborated upon in tutorials in groups of about 15 to 20 students.
 During tutorials, you participate in group discussions.
 For some courses, you may also be asked to give oral presentations during tutorials.

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

-A student psychologist can also be consulted and, in the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the Fenestra Disability Centre.
+In case of psychological issues, a university psychologist can be consulted.
+In the event of chronic illness, dyslexia or a physical or psychological disability, you can contact the university’s Fenestra Disability Centre.